gianlucagiacometti/web-toolbox/README.md

 autoClose: 3000
 // Action: sets the timeout for the toast to close automatically
 // Default value: 3000 (3 seconds)
-// Accepted values: any integer (timeout values in milliseconds)
+// Accepted values: any integer (timeout values in milliseconds) or false
-// Note: any non integer value defaults to 3000
+// Note: any non integer value different from boolean false defaults to 3000

 autoRemove: true
 // Action: removes the toast element from the DOM right after the 'afterHidden' function is called